 Heroin purity has only a moderate relationship to heroin-related fatalities, and despite the increasing incidence of heroin ingestion by smoking, almost all overdose deaths remain the result of injection.
 In fatal overdoses, instantaneous death is uncommon, indicating that there is time to intervene in the majority of cases.
-However, public responsiveness to overdoses is often poor, with the most common reason for delayed response being fear of police involvement [96].
-The time following release from prison has also been identified as a very-high-risk period for both fatal and nonfatal overdose [96].
+However, public responsiveness to overdoses is often poor, with the most common reason for delayed response being fear of police involvement [99].
+The time following release from prison has also been identified as a very-high-risk period for both fatal and nonfatal overdose [99].

 Methadone overdose decedents are more likely than other pharmaceutical opioid abusers to not have had a prescription for the overdose drug.
-They are also significantly more likely to be male [97; 98].
+Although they are also significantly more likely to be male, the gap between men and women is closing [100; 101].
+Since 1999, the percentage increase in overdose deaths among women increased 400%, compared with 265% in men [100].